-The MTR team will include a section of the report setting out the MTR's evidence-based conclusions, in light of the findings.14 the Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects for guidance on a recommendation table.
+The MTR consultant will include a section in the MTR report setting out the MTR's evidence-based conclusions, in light of the findings.

+Additionally, the MTR consultant is expected to make recommendations to the Project Team.
 Recommendations should be succinct suggestions for critical intervention that are specific, measurable, achievable, and relevant.
 A recommendation table should be put in the report's executive summary.
-See
+The MTR consultant should make no more than 15 recommendations total.